 Iran is stepping up its efforts to produce and export herbal medicines.
 The country exports 120 such products, which is a considerable advance on a decade ago, when there were only 10 exports in this area.
-All locally manufactured herbal products are completely non-synthetic.
+More than 80% of traditional medicine contents are herbal and less than 20% are in animal and mineral forms and there are currently 20 official traditional medicine centers in Iranian universities of medical sciences which are regulated by the Health Ministry.

 According to official estimates, herbal medicines have the potential to contribute as much as 30% to the pharmaceutical sector's exports.
 Currently, herbal medicines exports are valued at around USD30mn per annum.